CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/collections-with-screening.md

 | `receiving_account_number` | The virtual bank account details the payment was made to.
 In the above example, an IBAN was used instead of an account number.
 The response will show as "null" in this case.  |
 | `receiving_account_iban` | The virtual account the payment was made to.
 In the above example, funds were sent to account:  GB41TCCL04140419897139 |

-## Step 6 (optional): Accept Inbound Transaction
+## Step 6 (optional): Submit inbound screening decision

-Accepting inbound transactions is an opt-in service that allows you to review and decide on inbound transactions.
+This is an opt-in service that allows you to submit the result of your screening of an inbound transaction.
 It applies to the payment rails listed below:

 | Currency | Rail |
 | --- | --- |